PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

   }
   if ((stop - start) / step === Infinity) throw new Error("infinite range");
   var range = [],
-       k = d3_range_integerScale(abs(step)), // used to prevent rounding errors
+       k = d3_range_integerScale(abs(step)), // Used to prevent rounding errors.
        i = -1,
        j;
-  start *= k, stop *= k, step *= k; // scale up by magnitude to deal with only integer steps if (step < 0) while ((j = start + step * ++i) > stop) range.push(j / k); // scale back down
-  else while ((j = start + step * ++i) < stop) range.push(j / k);
+  start *= k, stop *= k, step *= k; // Scale up by magnitude to deal with integer steps (instead of floating point steps). if (step < 0) while ((j = start + step * ++i) > stop) range.push(j / k); // Scale back down. else while ((j = start + step * ++i) < stop) range.push(j / k);
   return range;
 };

-// Finds magnitude (10 base) that multiplies into a number to make it an integer function d3_range_integerScale(x) {
+// Finds the magnitude (base 10) that multiplies into a number to make it an integer. function d3_range_integerScale(x) {
   var k = 1;
-  while (x * k % 1) k *= 10; // while number * magnitude is still a decimal, increase magnitude by factor of 10
+  while (x * k % 1) k *= 10; // While number * magnitude is still a decimal, increase magnitude by factor of 10.
   return k;
 }
 {% endhighlight %}
 `range.js` is similar to Python's range function.
-Given a start, stop, and step, it computes the range of numbers that fit the specified parameters.
-The interesting part of this code is that it scales everything up to integers, and then scales back down to decimals.
-This is to prevent rounding errors that accumulate if you use floating points (`[1.0, 2.1, 3.2] == [10/10, 21/10, 32/10]` will give you `false`!).
-So the code must first compute the scale factor, scale everything up, run a regular range interval, and scale each number back down when added to the range array.
-This is a useful piece of code to keep in mind if you ever have to deal with pesky floating points in the future.
+Given start, stop, and step values, it computes the corresponding range of numbers.
+The interesting part of this implementation is the use of integer scaling.
+This prevents rounding errors when using floating points (`[1.0, 2.1, 3.2] != [10/10, 21/10, 32/10]`).
+So we must first compute the scale factor, scale the parameters up, run a regular range interval, and scale each number back down when added to the range array.
+This is a useful trick to keep in mind if you ever have to deal with floating point precision in the future.

 {% highlight javascript %}
 import "../core/class";

 d3.map = function(object) {
-  var map = new d3_Map;
+  // Set all properties of object in a map and return it. var map = new d3_Map;
   if (object instanceof d3_Map) object.forEach(function(key, value) { map.set(key, value); });
   else for (var key in object) map.set(key, object[key]);